As an Amazon Associate I earn from qualifying purchases.

 Mini Blueberry Pie Pops

 Mini blueberry pie pops with a 10-minute blueberry filling and premade pie crusts.
-Topped with a white glaze and red & blue sprinkles.
+Top with a white glaze and red & blue sprinkles for a patriotic treat.
+Or, top with gold sprinkles to make Christmas stars.

 Ingredients